deep-scan/ai_inspector_guide/docs/index.md

 For information on getting permission for reprints and excerpts, contact sales@oremi.sg.

 #### Notice of Liability
-Neither OREMI AI Pte Ltd nor the author (hereon referred to Oremi) shall have any liability to any person or entity for any loss or damage caused or alleged to be caused directly or indirectly by the information contained in this document, or by omissions from this book, or by the computer software and hardware products described within it.
+Neither Oremi nor the author shall have any liability to any person or entity for any loss or damage caused or alleged to be caused directly or indirectly by the information contained in this document, or by omissions from this book, or by the computer software and hardware products described within it.